gerardd33/Tidy/docs/Guide.md

 }
 ```

-The syntax here is very similar to functions in Haskell, that is, their body must be a single expression.
-It can also use locally declared helper values, like with Haskell's *where*, for example:
+The syntax here is very similar to functions in Haskell, that is, the body must be a single expression.
+You can also use locally declared helper values, like with Haskell's *where*, for example:

 ```
 someValueForADummyStudent: () -> Student = {